Planar boundaries and parabolic subgroups: Inseparable cut pairs are loxodromic

 Now we claim that $G$ acts minimally on $\mathcal{T}_M$.
 Suppose by way of contradiction that $G$ stabilizes a proper subtree $T'$.
 Then there is an edge that separates $T'$ from its complement.
 Since there are no valence one vertices, there are vertices of type $\mathcal{V}_I$ on either side of this edge.
 This edge goes between an inseparable cut pair $A$ an a star $S$ which contains it.
 Since the orbit of $A$ contains cut pairs in each component of $M \setminus A$, (since each of these components is open in $M$ and the orbit is dense) neither of the pieces cut off by this edge are $G$--invariant. \end{proof}

-\begin{prop} Suppose $(G,\mathcal{P})$ is relatively hyperbolic and $M=\boundary(G,\mathcal{P})$ is a Peano continuum with no cut points.
+\begin{lem} Suppose $(G,\mathcal{P})$ is relatively hyperbolic and $M=\boundary(G,\mathcal{P})$ is a Peano continuum without cut points.
 If $G$ is one ended, then each inseparable cut pair of $M$ consists of the endpoints of a loxodromic element.
-In particular, all inseparable cut pairs are exact. \end{prop}
+In particular, all inseparable cut pairs are exact. \end{lem}

-\begin{proof} By Proposition~\ref{prop:MinimalTree}, the action of $G$ on the inseparable cut pair tree $\mathcal{T}_M$ is minimal.
+\begin{proof} By Lemma~\ref{lem:MinimalTree}, the action of $G$ on the inseparable cut pair tree $\mathcal{T}_M$ is minimal.
 Since $G$ is one ended, it follows from Stallings' Theorem that every edge of $\mathcal{T}_M$ has an infinite stabilizer.
 In particular, each inseparable cut pair $C$ has an infinite stabilizer $H$.
 Without loss of generality, assume each point of $C$ is fixed by $H$ (passing to an index two subgroup if necessary).
 Every fixed point of $H$ is contained in the limit set $\Lambda(H)$, so that $C \subseteq \Lambda(H)$.
 By a result of Tukia \cite[Thm.~2S]{Tukia94}, if a subgroup $H$ of a convergence group has at least one fixed point then $\Lambda(H)$ contains at most two points.
 Therefore $C=\Lambda(H)$.
 By Tukia \cite[Thm.~2R]{Tukia94}, the two points of $C$ are the fixed points of a loxodromic element of $H$, establishing the claim.

 That loxodromic cut pairs are exact follows from Haulmark--Hruska \cite[Lem.~4.1]{HaulmarkHruska_JSJ}, which is a minor variation of Bowditch \cite[Lem.~5.6]{Bowditch98JSJ}. \end{proof}